 - a.
 The patient with an exit site infection that progresses to peritonitis, or who presents with an exit site infection in conjunction with peritonitis with the same organism will usually require catheter removal except in the case of coagulase negative staphylococcus which is usually responsive to antibiotic therapy. - b.
 If prolonged therapy (e.g. longer than 3 weeks) with appropriate antibiotics fails to resolve the infection, access replacement as a single procedure under antibiotic coverage can be considered and low volume, supine PD can be continued until the new access is ready for full volume treatment. - c.
-Discuss fungal prophylaxis in patients at higher risk for fungal infections (Diabetics, immunosuppressed patients).
-Or for prolonged or repeated use of antibiotics (>2 weeks). - d.
-Fungal prophylaxis: Oral Nystatin 500,000 units 4 times daily while patients are on antibiotics for greater than 7 days.
+Fungal prophylaxis recommended: Oral Nystatin 500,000 units 4 times daily while patients are on antibiotics for greater than 7 days.
+Alternative to nystatin is fluconazole 200mg PO first day then every other day.
+Fungal prophylaxis should continue for one week after antibiotic therapy.

-Physician Name (Please Print) RN Name (Please Print) Physician signature (See referral sheet and/or initial PD orders) RN signature Date
+Physician Name (Please Print) RN Name (Please Print) Physician signature (see referral sheet) RN signature Date Patient Name N KC#

-Patient Name NKC#

-Revised 04/01/2017 Page 3 of 4
+Page 3 of 4